learn-co-curriculum/dsc-decision-trees-lab/README.md

 ## Step 4: Train the Classifier and Make Predictions
 - Create an instance of decision tree classifier with random_state=10 for reproducibility
-- Fit the traiing data to the model
+- Fit the training data to the model
 - USe the trained model to make predictions with test data